Bouncing cosmology in modified gravity with higher-order curvature terms: Bouncing solution and its dynamical behaviour

-which indicates the quintom behavior of the model when the EoS parameter crosses the quintom line.
-This is the obligatory criteria of the bouncing model and compatible with the consequences of Cai \textit{et al.} \cite{Cai:2007qw}.
-Hence, we find that the model is a non singular bouncing model in $ f(R,T) $ gravity.
+Eq. (\ref{30}) indicates that the EoS parameter crosses the phantom divide line of $\omega = -1$.
+This is the significant criteria of the bouncing model and compatible with the consequences in Ref. \cite{Cai:2007qw}.
+Thus, it is interpreted that the present model is a non-singular bouncing model in $ \mathcal{F}(R,T) $ gravity.

-In Fig. 6, we investigate the inequality of quintessence-like KE ($ \frac{1}{2} \dot{\phi}_{q}^{2} $), phantom-like ($ \frac{1}{2} \dot{\phi}_{ph}^{2} $), and the potential energies $ V(\phi _q) $ and $ V(\phi_{ph}) $ of scalar field \textit{w.r.t.} time $ t $ in $ f(R,T) $ gravity together with General Relativity (GR).
-The values of quintessence-like KE of scalar field is positive in both $ f(R,T) $ gravity ($ \lambda_1\neq 0 $) and GR ($ \lambda_2=0 $), whereas the values of phantom-like KE of scalar field is negative in the neighborhood of bouncing point $ t \approx 3.08 $.
-The negative values of phantom-like KE of scalar field indicate the dark energy model due to repulsive force in the neighborhood of bouncing point $ t \approx 3.08 $ [Fig. 6(b)].
-From Eq. (\ref{28}), we see that the potential energies $ V(\phi _q) $ and $ V(\phi_{ph}) $ for quintessence and phantom-like scalar field are negligible in the neighborhood of bouncing point at $ t \approx 3.08 $ in $ f(R,T) $ gravity as well as in General Relativity.
+A unified model for dark energy and dark matter can be constructed as a development of properties of a scalar field with its negative kinetic energy.
+From Eq. (\ref{25}), it is understood that the kinetic energy of the phantom-like scalar field is given by $ (\frac{1}{2}\dot{\phi_{ph}}^2)=-(\rho_{\phi_{ph}}+p_{\phi_{ph}}) $.
+Various cosmological models of scalar field with negative kinetic energy have been studied \cite{Gibbons:2003yj,Nojiri:2003ag,Caldwell:1999ew,Cline:2003gs} to account for the late-time cosmic acceleration.
+In Fig. 6, we show the inequality of the kinetic energy of the quintessence-like filed ($ \frac{1}{2} \dot{\phi}_{q}^{2} $) and that of the phantom-like ($ \frac{1}{2} \dot{\phi}_{ph}^{2} $) one and the potential energies $ V(\phi _q) $ and $ V(\phi_{ph}) $ of the scalar fields with respect to the cosmic time $ t $ in $ \mathcal{F}(R,T) $ gravity as well as general relativity.